mlaursen/react-md/packages/app-bar/README.md

 <!-- PROPS_START -->
 ## Prop Types
 ### AppBar
+The `AppBar` component is normally used to create a fixed header element within your page that defines a title, optional actions, and an optional navigation button.

 > Note: Required props will have an asterisk (*) after their name.